 Most of us have a little voice in our head that judges us.

-The key to dealing with this voice to acknowledge it, write everything it tells you down on paper and then sit there and question these thoughts.
+The key to dealing with this voice is to acknowledge it, write everything it tells you down on paper and question it.

 4. Love yourself by being kind to yourself